flutter/website/src/development/platform-integration/android/restore-state-android.md

   (a new `RestorationBucket`) into which all children store their state.
 A `restorationId` means the widget (and its children) store the data in the surrounding bucket.
-  (QUESTION: Axe this?)

-* You can only restore state with the `RestorationMixin` that is stored in `RestorableProperty` (and its subclasses), for example, [`restorablePush`][].
-  To restore the state in those properties, you have to register them in `restoreState`.
-  (QUESTION: Axe this?)

-* Flutter automatically creates a [`RestorationScope`][] for each route in your app to track the `RestorationBucket`s in that scope.
-  In general, you shouldn't need to worry about this object _unless_ the scope has two (or more) buckets with the same `restorationId`.
-If that occurs, create a new `RestorationScope` to ensure that each ID is unique to its scope.
-  (QUESTION: Axe this?)

 [a bit of extra setup]: {{site.api}}/flutter/services/RestorationManager-class.html#state-restoration-on-ios
-[`registerForRestoration`]: {{site.api}}/flutter/widgets/RestorationMixin/registerForRestoration.html
 [`restorationId`]: {{site.api}}/flutter/widgets/RestorationScope/restorationId.html
 [`restorationScopeId`]: {{site.api}}/flutter/widgets/RestorationScope/restorationScopeId.html
 [`RestorationMixin`]: {{site.api}}/flutter/widgets/RestorationMixin-mixin.html